 The recovery is the part of the stroke where the blade is out of the water, the boat is ‘running’, and the rower prepares for the next stroke.
-The recovery includes all of the things that you have to do after you finish a stroke, including the following:
+The recovery includes all of the things that you have to do after you finish a stroke and release the blade from the water, including the following:

 - Rest and relax after a burst of power

 - Prepare the oar and blade angles for the catch